List of oratorios

 This is a chronological list of oratorios from the 16th century to the present.
 Unless otherwise indicated, all dates are those when the work was first performed.
 In some cases only the date of composition is known.
-In others, the oratorio has only been performed on a recording.
+In others, the oratorio has only been heard on a recording.

 There is considerable overlap between the oratorio and the cantata, especially during the 19th century.
 The works listed below are those that have most often been referred to as oratorios.